-The following series of examples shows basic and advanced sample configuration files for Windows NT, UNIX, and OS/390.
+The following series of examples shows basic and advanced sample configuration files.

 The sample in Figure 7 is a basic configuration table for Windows NT or UNIX.
 The system administrator set up the initial configuration file so that DB2 OLAP Server stores all table data in TSOLAP and all index data is TSOLAPX.
 Use a basic configuration file like this one when you want to place all your cubes in the same database and table space.